Year 6 Homework Grid - Autumn 1 Term 2021

 Keep a diary of what you have been up to each day and how you are feeling.

-Bird Watch – how many different types of birds visit your garden at this time of year – keep a diary.
+Bird Watch – how many different types of birds visit your garden – keep a diary.

 Try a fun science experiment (Ask an adult’s permission first and always stay safe!):